Anselmoo/ClassicAlgorithmsCollections/README.md

 ---

-<p align="center"> A set of classic and modern algorithm reimplementated in JULIA.
+<p align="center"> A set of classic and modern algorithm reimplemented in JULIA.
     <br>
 </p>